Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Geometric modeling of platelets

 where $\ep$ is called the shape parameter.
+The choice of $\ep$ is discussed in Section 5.
 To have $X(\lon,t)$ interpolate the given data, we require that the coefficients $c_k^X, k=1,...,\Nd$ satisfy the following system of equations:

 where $r_{j,k} = \sqrt{2 - 2\cos(\lond_j - \lond_k)}$.
 Since $r_{j,k} = r_{k,j}$, the matrix $A$ in this system is symmetric.
 More importantly, for the MQ kernels, $A$ is non-singular, with the global support and infinite smoothness of $\phi(r)$ lending itself to spectral accuracy and convergence on smooth problems~\cite{Fasshauer:2007, Wendland:2004}.
+One could alternatively use any of the other infinitely-smooth kernels like the Gaussian (GA) or the Inverse Multiquadric (IMQ) in place of the MQ kernel.

 In our application, we want to be able to evaluate $X(\lon,t)$ at sample sites corresponding to parameter values $\lons_1,...,\lons_{\Ns}$, that stay fixed over time.
 While we could use Equation \eqref{eq:circ_rbf_interp} to do this, it is much more convenient from a notational and computational perspective to construct an \emph{evaluation matrix} that combines the linear operations of constructing the interpolant to $\vec{\vX}_{\rm d}(t)=[\uXd,\; \uYd]$, for any $t$, and evaluating it at $\lons_1,...,\lons_{\Ns}$.
 The evaluation matrix can be constructed by first noting that Equation \eqref{eq:circ_rbf_interp} can be written as